Icinga/icinga-doc/markdown/en/statetypes.md

 The current state of monitored services and hosts is determined by two
 components:

--   The status of the service or host (i.e. OK, WARNING, UP, DOWN, etc.)

--   Tye *type* of state the service or host is in

-There are two state types in Icinga - SOFT states and HARD states.
-These state types are a crucial part of the monitoring logic, as they are used to determine when [event handlers](eventhandlers.md "7.3.
+state types are a crucial part of the monitoring logic, as they are used to determine when [event handlers](eventhandlers.md "7.3.
 Event Handlers") are executed and